d12frosted/elpa-mirror/gnu/javaimp-readme.txt

 / module, it parses dependency archives, as well as JDK ones, and it may take quite a while.

-`javaimp-organize-import': command to organize imports in the current buffer, sorting and deleting duplicates.
+`javaimp-organize-imports': command to organize imports in the current buffer, sorting and deleting duplicates.

 If you don't visit a project, then Javaimp tries to determine